Fredrick Redd: Career

+Rochester Oratorio Society in the US premiere of "Freedom Songe - When Gospel Came to the Empire" at the Fort Hill Performing Arts Center in Canandaigua.
+He reprised this performance in September in recording and filming session of the work at the Sklarski Glass Box Theatre in Rochester, NY with the Rochester Oratorio Society and also hosted masterclass sessions in Rochester.
+In October, Redd was an adjudicator with the William Warfield Scholarship Fund Vocal Competition.

 Reception

 Redd’s concert work includes performances of over 20 classical oratorio works with orchestras.
 His television and film credits include Great Performances: Live from Lincoln Center: and New York City Opera’s production of Porgy and Bess.

-His most recent review in 2022, as the menacing Dom Frollo in the Hunchback of Notre Dame, Leslie Sattler wrote:"While Fredrick Redd is very plainly a singer first and an actor second, he is a fine Frollo.
+His most recent review in 2022, as the menacing Dom Frollo in The Hunchback of Notre Dame, Leslie Sattler wrote:"While Fredrick Redd is very plainly a singer first and an actor second, he is a fine Frollo.
 His first act’s solo was the highlight of my viewing experience."

-Redd performed as Baron Scarpia in "Tre sbirri una carozza" in Puccini's Tosca.
-Ray Harris praised his performance while stating "And what a consummate villain Scarpia was as sung by baritone Fredrick Redd!
-How he made you hate the character he played!"
-J. Noble, Jr. is of the view that "The villainous Scarpia was sung by baritone Fredrick Redd, whose full-bodied sound completed the triumvirate of principal vocal power."

-In 2000, Redd starred in the titular role in Emperor Jones Opera by Louis Gruenberg.
-His performance received positive reviews with Eugene O'Neil writing that "Director Patrick Casey was fortunate in his choice of Fredrick Redd as the central figure."
+In 2000, Redd starred in the titular role in Emperor Jones opera by Louis Gruenberg.
+His performance received positive reviews, with Eugene O'Neil writing that "Director Patrick Casey was fortunate in his choice of Fredrick Redd as the central figure."
 Opera Now wrote that "Fredrick Redd was a powerful Jones, metamorphosing from a strutting Idi Amin type to a disintegrating wreck.
 The parlando vocal writing didn't give him much of a chance to soar, but he was a compelling vocal actor."

 Redd starred as Renato in Un Ballo in Maschera performed in 2006.
-The Italian Voice reviewed his performance writing "Renato (Riccardo's secretary and murderer), was masterfully sung by Fredrick Redd.
+The Italian Voice reviewed his performance, writing "Renato (Riccardo's secretary and murderer), was masterfully sung by Fredrick Redd.
 His strong yet mellow baritone negotiated the dramatic, vengeful and poignant passages of Verdi with many memorable moments, among them his soulful singing of "Eri tu", towards the end of Act 2.
 Redd's voice challenged to the limit by this aria and he met the challenge by making us feel Renato's heartbreak earning him an ovation as well."